 One of the natural wonders of the world, Niagara Falls can be reached in less than 2 hours from Toronto, and is arguably Canada’s most recognisable sight.
 This thundering group of waterfalls lies between the borders of Canada and the US.
 Take a memorable helicopter flight over the falls, or enjoy a boat excursion to see the falls up close.

-See Canada come alive in this image and video gallery, showing off some of the best areas that you can visit and explore.
+See Canada come alive in this image gallery, showing off some of the best areas that you can visit and explore.

 Discover the temperatures and rainfall you can expect when visiting the main areas of Canada, along with the best time to travel.